-You can make a complaint about us or one of our network providers or pharmacies, including a complaint about the quality of your care.
+You can make a complaint about us or one of our network providers, including a complaint about the quality of your care.
 This type of complaint does not involve coverage or payment disputes.
-For more information on making a complaint about your medical care, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+For more information on making a complaint about your medical care, see Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

 Method Complaints about Medical Care - Contact Information CALL Please call 1-855-344-2209 Calls to this number are free.
 Hours of operation are 8 AM to 9 PM ET, Monday through Friday. ТТҮ 711 Calls to this number are free.
 Hours of operation are 8 AM to 9 PM ET, Monday through Friday.
 FAX 1-724-741-4956 WRITE Aetna Medicare Grievances PO Box 14834 Lexington, KY 40512 MEDICARE WEBSITE You can submit a complaint about Aetna Medicare Plan (PPO) directly to Medicare.
-To submit an online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx .
-Method Complaints about Part D Prescription Drugs - Contact Information Method CALL Complaints about Part D Prescription Drugs - Contact Information Please call 1-855-344-2209 Calls to this number are free.
-Hours of operation are 8 AM to 9 PM ET, Monday through Friday.
-Please call 1-855-344-2209 Calls to this number are free.
-CALL Please call 1-855-344-2209 Calls to this number are free.
-Hours of operation are 8 AM to 9 PM ET, Monday through Friday.
-711 Calls to this number are free.
-CALL Please call 1-855-344-2209 Calls to this number are free.
-Hours of operation are 8 AM to 9 PM ET, Monday through Friday.
-711 Calls to this number are free.
-Hours of operation are 8 AM to 9 PM ET, Monday through Friday.
+To submit an online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx.

-Where to send a request asking for us to pay for our share of the cost for medical care or a drug you have received decision.
-See Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) for more information.
+Where to send a request asking us to pay for our share of the cost for medical care you have received

 If you have received a bill or paid for services (such as a provider bill) that you think we should pay for, you may need to ask us for reimbursement or to pay the provider bill.
-See Chapter 7 (Asking us to pay our share of a bill you have received for covered medical services or drugs).
+See Chapter 5 (Asking us to pay our share of a bill you have received for covered medical services).

-Please note: If you send us a payment request and we deny any part of your request, you can appeal our
+Please note: If you send us a payment request and we deny any part of your request, you can appeal our decision.
+See Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) for more information.